 The extras consist of the textless opening animation sequence and the textless ending animation sequence.
 They are both completely average, but are nonetheless enjoyable to watch and listen to.

 Nanana’s Buried Treasure has an intriguing premise.
-Murder mysteries are not exactly new, and neither are detective stories, but even the synopsis of this series shows hints of originality.
+Murder mysteries are not new, and neither are detective stories, but even the synopsis of this series shows hints of originality.
 Just like in a Sherlock Holmes story, we receive an explanation once the action is over as opposed to while the mystery is being solved.
 This technique is highly effective at making viewers second guess their own solutions to the mystery.
 Ulterior motives, stories from the past and interactions between characters are frequently different from what they seem to be.
 Whether or not the bad guys are really the bad guys and whether or not the good guys are really the good guys both come into question, but the plot rarely feels clichéd.
 The presence of overused tropes is as unfortunate as ever, although they are occasionally used in entertaining ways here.
-This is no doubt one of those series that will provide a vastly different experience upon the second viewing, and that is absolutely a positive element.
+This is no doubt one of those series that will provide a vastly different experience upon the second viewing.
 It can be silly at times, but only a few things ever detract from the viewing experience.
-The fusion of a slightly futuristic setting and classic genres, along with the clever use of setting and the concept of magic, results in a brilliant series that rarely fails to amaze.
+The fusion of a slightly futuristic setting and classic genres and the clever use of setting and the concept of magic result in a brilliant anime series.